Biden pleads for Congress to act on gun control as he marks 9th anniversary of Sandy Hook shooting - The Boston Globe

 "Obviously, I went into this with eyes wide open," Murphy said.
 "I knew the chances were slim with Cornyn and slimmer with Lindsey.
 But they didn't really end with Graham until, you know, three weeks ago."

-Murphy said he had privately urged Senate Majority Leader Chuck Schumer, D-N.Y., to hold off on expansive background-check legislation passed by the House earlier this year that had little to no chance surviving in the evenly split Senate.
+Murphy said he had privately urged Senate Majority Leader Chuck Schumer, Democrat from New York, to hold off on expansive background-check legislation passed by the House earlier this year that had little to no chance surviving in the evenly split Senate.
 Schumer had promised a vote on the House bill earlier this year, to put every senator on record on the issue of guns, but Murphy had persuaded the majority leader to give him some breathing room for the GOP talks.

 Murphy and Graham were negotiating legislation that would expand background checks for purchases at gun shows but not for online sales, the Connecticut Democrat said.